valerybugakov/sg-extensions-perf-demo/README.md

-NOTE: This is a scratchpad for my thoughts on the issue.
-Move these to RFC 411 once they're coherent.

 Initial thoughts

 - mock interaction from the main thread as well. this is essential to making the extension host interactive AND initializing quickly. will solve the linked line jump issue.